 Furthermore, do not eat or drink anything on the gym mat (except for water).
 Moreover, if you need to leave the mat during class, notify your instructor first.

 Indeed, it’s essential to share the mats with others when you are training jiu-jitsu.
-For example, if you are working on a specific technique or drill, be sure to move around so that others can also use the space.
+For example, if you are working on a specific technique or drill, move around so that others can use the space.

 Always Warm Up Properly Before Training